MindPort-GmbH/Cognitive3D-Integration/Documentation/getting-started-guide.md

 1. First, ensure that both Cognitive3D and VR Builder are present in the project.
 2. Import the Unity package for this add-on; it will be placed into `Assets/MindPort/VR Builder/Add-ons/Cognitive3DIntegration/`.

-## Quick Start

-If you are new to VR Builder, we strongly suggest getting familiar with the basics in the core [documentation](https://www.mindport.co/vr-builder/manual/introduction), also available in the asset's folder.

-The Documentation for Cognitive3D can be found [here](https://docs.cognitive3d.com/)

 ## Process Behaviors